JasonAvina/email_automation_bot/README.md

 ✅ Load `.xlsx` file
 ✅ Add 'Parsed Return Date' column to dataframe
 🔜 Identify overdue items and make a list
-🔜 Send emails to responsible professors on the list
+🔜 Send emails to responsible customers on the list

 ## How to Run